MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

 > [!IMPORTANT]
 > This document is created strictly for informative purposes to demonstrate how Autodesk 3ds Max works with Microsoft Dynamics 365
 Mixed Reality at Work applications.
+Your use of third-party applications is subject to terms between you and the third party.
 The Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Autodesk or any of Autodesk’s products.
 [There are several other content-creation applications that can be used to prepare your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/convert-models#tools-for-exporting-cad-models).

 ## What is Autodesk 3ds Max?